opencaesar/docbook-adapter/README.md

-# docbook-adapter
+# docbook-tools
-An interface to the DocBook format
+A set of tools to manipulate DocBooks